 Economic data has been encouraging as the unemployment rate fell from 4.9% to 4.6% in July, while the market expected a slight rise to 5.0%.
 The employment change however eased to 2.2K, compared to 29.1K jobs added back in June.
 Market consensus was pointing to more than 42K job losses.

 The RBA meeting minutes failed to offer any positive support for the currency with growing concerns about covid-19 effects on the economy and policy path.
 Members stated that the central scenario for the economy is that conditions for raising rates will not be met before 2024.

 Join the Market and Start Trading Now

 In financial markets, learning the basics of fundamental analysis is the key to predict the market movements and setting the strategy for your investment.
 The main benefit of fundamental analysis is to determine the key factors which affect the currency pairs or gold and other financial instruments.

 If you are searching for the best platform and best forex broker with reliable trading conditions and tight spread, AximTrade provides the most competitive trading conditions with advanced execution technology.
 AximTrade is a fast-growing brokerage service provider in the global markets with a highly advanced MT4 and Copy Trade platform.
 The main core value of the company is to enable forex traders with easy-to-use technology, educational resources, technical analysis, varieties of forex bonus promotions, and a highly competitive trading environment with the best trading conditions.
-Discover the best trading conditions with a global leading broker and get flexible leverage up to 1:3000.
-Choose now from various forex account types including Standard accounts with tight spread, Cent, and ECN.
+Discover the best trading conditions with a global leading broker and enjoy a top competitive leverage in the market up to infinite leverage.
+Choose now from various forex account types including Standard accounts with tight spread, Cent, ECN and infinite leverage account.
 Learn how to open a forex account with easy few steps and join the financial markets now!